 Decades of outside media infiltration has portrayed our people (Appalachians) in a negative way.
-The “War on Poverty” brought thousands of people from outside the mountains to tell us how to live (like we were too stupid or something).
-And these are only the smaller blips in the history of outside denigration that’s befallen our mountain home.
-Before that, we were cast as senseless, violent, uneducated hillbillies making it easier for outside land agents and coal companies to unethically procure our mineral rights.
-Then outside investors and their coal companies forced us into a mono-economy so that we’d be dependent on mining coal to obtain the most basic necessities, food, shelter, and clothing.
+The “War on Poverty” brought thousands of people from outside the mountains to tell us how to live (like we were too ignorant and backwards to help ourselves).
+And these are only the smaller blips in the history of outside denigration that’s befallen our mountain communities.
+Before that, we were dehumanized as senseless, violent, uneducated hillbillies to make it easier for outside land agents and coal companies to unethically procure our lands and mineral rights.
+Then outside investors and their coal companies forced us into a mono-economic slavery so that we’d be dependent on mining coal to obtain the most basic necessities, food, shelter, and clothing.

 Appalachian people have had enough of outsiders—for good reason.

 That being said, I am very skeptical of many outsiders myself, and will gladly tell anyone who remotely appears to be looking down their nose at us to go &#*^ themselves, no matter how “well-intentioned” they think they are.

 For the longest time, unions formed the social fabric necessary to combat the greed of coal companies while keeping the memory of our subjugation alive and well.
 When the unions were busted throughout the 80s and 90s, the industry seized the opportunity to re-write our cultural memory in a truly Orwellian fashion.
 But they couldn’t do it alone.
 They needed a catalyst to cement it.
 Enter the negative publicity and growing environmental movement against coal, predominantly in the form of activism against mountaintop removal.